springyworks/burnko/READMEadditions.md

 ### **Why This Matters**:
 - Burn is a **massive workspace** with 50+ crates
 - Running `cargo test` without `-p` tries to build/test EVERYTHING
-- Results in extremely long build times and potential conflicts
+- Results in very long build times and potential conflicts

 ### **Usage Examples**:
 ```bash